DreamTheater/Backbone.Module/README.md

 });
 ```

 Both of these statements are equal.
-They will create the object in global scope: `window.foo.bar.object`.
+They will create the object in the global scope: `window.foo.bar.object`.

 ### Define Backbone's classes
 A little example how `Backbone.Modules` can be used together with Backbone's classes: